Chapter 9.2. Problems for Champions – Part II

 Lina has a real shopping passion.
 When she has some money, she immediately goes to the closest shopping center (mall) and tries to spend as much as she can on clothes, bags, and shoes.
 But her favorite thing is winter sales.
 Our task is to analyze her strange behavior and calculate the purchases that Lina does when she enters the mall, as well as the money she has left when the shopping is over.
 All prices and money are in BGN (Bulgarian levs, lv).

-Our first argument of the function will be the amount that line has before she starts shopping.
-Our second argument will be a list of commands(strings), which Line will do.
-After that upon reading "mall.Enter" command, Lina enters the mall and starts shopping until the "mall.Exit" command is given.
+" command is given.
 When Lina starts shopping every next element from the array will be an action that Lina does.
 Each symbol in the string is a purchase or another action.
 String commands contain only symbols of the ASCII table.
 The ASCII code of each sign is related to what Lina must pay for each of the goods.
 You need to interpret the symbols in the following way:

-• If the symbol is a capital letter, Lina gets a 50% discount, which means that you must decrease the money she has by 50% of the numeric representation of the symbol from the ASCII table.
+- If the symbol is a capital letter, Lina gets a 50% discount, which means that you must decrease the money she has by 50% of the numeric representation of the symbol from the ASCII table.

-• If the symbol is a small letter, Lina gets a 70% discount, which means that you must decrease the money she has by 30% of the numeric representation of the symbol from the ASCII table.
+- If the symbol is a small letter, Lina gets a 70% discount, which means that you must decrease the money she has by 30% of the numeric representation of the symbol from the ASCII table.

-• If the symbol is "%", Lina makes a purchase that decreases her money in half.
+", Lina makes a purchase that decreases her money in half. - If the symbol is "

-• If the symbol is different from all of the aforementioned, Lina just purchases without discount, and in this case, you should simply subtract the value of the symbol from the ASCII table from her available funds.
+", Lina withdraws money from her debit card and adds 10 lv. to her available funds. - If the symbol is different from all of the aforementioned, Lina just purchases without discount, and in this case, you should simply subtract the value of the symbol from the ASCII table from her available funds.

 If a certain value of her purchases is higher than her current available funds, Lina DOES NOT make the purchase.
 Lina's funds cannot be less than 0.

-The shopping ends when the "mall.Exit" command is given.
+" command is given.
 When this happens, you need to print the number of purchases made and the money that Lina has left.

 Input Data

 The input data is two arguments.
 Our first argument will indicate the amount that Lina has before starting to purchase.
 Our second argument will be an array of strings that will be processed in the row they are given.
 After you receive the command "mall.Enter" every next element will be a string containing information about products/actions that Lina wants to do.
-In the array, we want to perform all the commands until we receive the "mall.Exit" command.
+In the array, we want to perform all the commands until we receive the "mall.Exit

 Output Data